kin-dregards/Simple-Console/README.md

 # Simple-Console
 Simple console window allowing you to do various commands, with lots more to be added.
-Must have [AutoHotkey](http://www.autohotkey.com/) installed, then simply run the console.ahk script.
+Required [AutoHotkey](http://www.autohotkey.com/) be installed, then simply run the console.ahk script.

 Shortcut key currently set to **F1**